sharmainec/tp/docs/UserGuide.md

 ### Testing with a flashcard : `test`

-Checks whether the English translation of a flashcard matches a specified English word.
+Checks whether the English translation of a flashcard matches a given phrase.

-Format: `test INDEX WORD`
+Format: `test INDEX ENGLISH_PHRASE`

-* Checks the translation of the flashcard at the specified `INDEX` with the given `WORD`.
+* Checks the translation of the flashcard at the specified `INDEX` with the given `ENGLISH_PHRASE`.
 * The app will then show user the correct English translation and tell the user whether he got it right.
 * We can only against with a flashcard that is flipped down (i.e. the translation is hidden).
 * The `WORD` is not case-sensitive if given in ASCII characters (e.g. "HeLLo" matches "hello").